-- 82. A strategy for governments to introduce EPR could be the following: - (a) Review experiences and concepts on EPR.
+82. A strategy for governments to introduce EPR could be to:

+(a) Identify products suitable for EPR.
 Stakeholders should study experiences of EPR in other countries, among others in countries in their region and/or with similar levels of development.
-It is important to know the actual situation as well as the experiences gained during implementation; - (b) Identify objectives to implement EPR for specific waste streams.
-Examples of objectives are listed in section IV on "Goals and objectives of EPR"; - (c) Review of products subject to EPR when they become waste.
-Experiences will show for which products EPR is being applied.
-A review of the management of the corresponding waste in the country should clarify which waste is being prepared for reuse or recycled, and for which there are possibilities to improve recovery and to decrease final disposal, in national facilities as well as through export; - (d) Market review.
+It is important to know the actual situation as well as the experiences gained during implementation;

+(b) Identify objectives to implement EPR for specific products.
+Examples of objectives are listed in section IV on "Goals and objectives of EPR";

+(c) Review of products subject to EPR.
+A review of the management of the corresponding waste in the country should clarify which waste is being prepared for reuse or recycled, and for which wastes there are possibilities to improve recovery and to decrease final disposal, in national facilities as well as through export;

+(d) Market review.
 An important element to consider is the actual markets for products, including the producers' market (national production as well as import) and the recovery market (national facilities, including informal systems, as well as export).
-At this time, coordination should already have been established with producers and waste management facilities.
-The knowledge of waste pickers and junk shops should be considered; in some countries they are the only stakeholders with practical experience, the knowledge to maximize recycling under local market conditions and the incentive to adapt quickly to new value chains and market opportunities; - (e) Selection of potential products to be subjected to EPR.
+Coordination with producers and waste management facilities should be established.
+The knowledge of waste pickers and second-hand shops should be considered; in some countries, they are the only stakeholders with practical experience on how to maximize recycling under local market conditions and the incentive to adapt quickly to new value chains and market opportunities;

+(e) Selection of potential products to be subjected to EPR.
 Based on the information gathered, a few products should be selected, which most likely will result in encouraging experiences in implementing EPR.
 A basic issue in prioritizing the products for which to introduce EPR is the willingness of producers and waste management facilities to support the initiative.
-It is important to be able to present positive results with the first EPR schemes that are implemented; - (f) Basic studies.
-Studies should be conducted to elaborate a diagnostic of the consumer market and the waste management market.
-Important to consider is the situation in the whole country.
+It is important to be able to present positive results with the first EPR systems that are implemented;

+(f) Basic studies.
+Studies should be conducted to analyse the consumer market and the waste management market.
+It is important to consider the situation in the whole country.
 After this, an impact study should be developed, considering two or more possible targets and results in the short and medium term, considering social impacts (basically new jobs), economic impacts (costs for compliance with targets), as well as environmental impacts (which should include more than just recovery of waste, for example emission of greenhouse gases, use of fossil fuels or other factors related to life-cycle impact).
-Relevant stakeholders should participate in the studies.
-At this moment, other stakeholders should be involved; - (g) Pilot projects.
+Relevant stakeholders should participate in the studies and other stakeholders should be engaged;

+(g) Pilot projects.
 Based on the studies, pilot projects might be implemented, with voluntary commitments of (part of) the principal producers and waste management companies, for example, only in a part of the country.
 These pilot projects should generate important information and experiences that will be very useful in developing regulations;

-- (h) Regulations.
+(h) Regulations.
 In parallel to the pilot projects, the development of regulations might be commenced.
-At this time, it is important to invite politicians, private associations, as well as representatives of communities, to be sure of broad support; - (i) Communication.
+At this time, it is important to invite politicians, industry associations, representatives of communities, as well as other concerned stakeholders, to be sure of broad support;

+(i) Communication.
 To enhance acceptability and effectiveness, a consultation with stakeholders should be conducted to discuss goals, objectives, costs and benefits.
-Additionally, a communication strategy should be devised to inform all the actors in the product chain, including consumers, about the EPR scheme and to enlist their support and cooperation.
+Additionally, a communication strategy should be devised to inform all the actors in the product chain, including consumers, about the EPR system and to enlist their support and cooperation.